zaibacu/wutu/README.md

 ```

 It creates endpoint `GET /create_modules/<id>` on `http://localhost:5555`.
 Also, it creates `AngularJS` service called `GreetingsModuleService` which implements all the basic http requests to this module, and
-controllercalled `GreetingsModuleController` which injects and uses previously created service by default.
+controller called `GreetingsModuleController` which injects and uses previously created service by default.

 `index.html` may look something like this